tildeio/helix-website/app/views/static/getting_started.html.md

 ```

 This defines a simple Ruby class `TextTransform` with a single class method.
 To
-test this out, we can run `rake irb`, which automatically compiles the Rust
+test this out, we can run `rake irb` from `crates/text_transform`, which
-code and puts us into an irb session:
+automatically compiles the Rust code and puts us into an irb session:

 ```{~/code/flipper/crates/text_transform/}plain
 $ rake irb